Partners receiving payment from a firm not liable to pay service tax

-New Delhi, May 10 (IANS) In a big relief to individuals operating as partners in partnership firms, the Ahmedabad bench of the Customs, Excise and Service Tax Appellate Tribunal (CESTAT) has held that any remuneration received by them, as per the obligation of the partnership deed, would be treated as share of profit and not as service under service tax law.
+New Delhi: In a big relief to individuals operating as partners in partnership firms, the Ahmedabad bench of the Customs, Excise and Service Tax Appellate Tribunal (CESTAT) has held that any remuneration received by them, as per the obligation of the partnership deed, would be treated as share of profit and not as service under service tax law.

 What this effectively means is that partners would not be liable to pay GST on the remuneration received by them from a partnership firm but would account for such payment as income where income tax may be payable.